Tiller explains: What is open banking?

 Under open banking, when you apply for a mortgage you will be able to grant that lender temporary access to your bank statements for income verification.
 This will save you from having to upload, fax, or email these statements through insecure methods.

 With open banking, you will also be able to grant personal finance tools like Tiller Money read-only access to your account information, transactions, and balances, directly from your bank website.
 Our trusted aggregators will no longer have to collect login credentials, nor will the data feeds be subject to interruptions when banks make unannounced changes to their websites.
 Everything will be done through authorized API integrations.
 You can also rest assured, knowing that these tools can’t move funds unless you’ve specifically authorized them with that power.

 Like all innovations, open banking will come in waves.
-Tiller Money is one of the first services in the United States to support open banking.
-Tiller Money will launch its first open banking partnership with Yodlee and Citi this fall (2020), with more to come each quarter.
+Tiller is one of the first services in the United States to support open banking.
+Tiller launched its first open banking partnership with Yodlee and Citi in 2020.
+Today and more have with more to come each quarter.